Frank M. Snowden Jr.: Career

 After a brief period teaching at Virginia State College and at Spelman College, Snowden moved to Howard University, where he remained the rest of his career.
 At Howard, he served as chair of the classics department for many years, and was dean of the College of Liberal Arts from 1956 to 1968.

 Snowden retired in 1976.
 In retirement, he taught at Howard as professor emeritus; he also taught at Vassar College, and Mary Washington College.
 He was dean of the College of Liberal Arts at Howard University, and was the first honoree in the Howard University Libraries' "Excellence at Howard" program.

 Snowden's books include Blacks in Antiquity: Ethiopians in the Greco-Roman Experience (1970), which received the Charles J. Goodwin Award of Merit of the American Philological Association, and Before Color Prejudice: The Ancient View of Blacks (1983).
 He was also a contributor to The Image of the Black in Western Art I: From the Pharaohs to the Fall of the Roman Empire (1976).

 Snowden served as a member of the American delegation to UNESCO in Paris, France.
-He also served as a cultural attaché to the United States Embassy in Rome, Italy in the Eisenhower administration, and as a specialist lecturer for the U.S. State Department.
+He also served as a cultural attaché to the United States Embassy in Rome, under the Eisenhower administration, and as a specialist lecturer for the U.S. State Department.